aiidateam/aiida-core/docs/source/reference/core_plugins.rst

 Common plugins to AiiDA core
 ============================

-This page lists common AiiDA plugins which are not specific to any research domain, but extend the core functionality.
+This page lists common AiiDA plugins which are not specific to any research domain, but extend the core functionality:

 .. grid:: 1 2 2 4
    :gutter: 3